collegeman/sharepress/readme.txt

 == Changelog ==

+= 2.0.9 =
+* Fixed: Choice "No" in SharePress meta box was not being saved
+* Added: sharepress-mu.php "must-use" plugin adapter; drop this file into your wp-content/mu-plugins folder to enable MU-mode.
+Don't forget you need a MU license!
+* Added: a lot more logging statements, to help debug some problems with scheduled posts

 = 2.0.8 =
 * Change: Facebook changed the URL for the linter, so I've updated SharePress to use the new URL